-(While it came as a surprise to landlords, a sharp eye would have seen that it comports with this plank of the city’s legislative platform:
+(While it came as a surprise to landlords, a sharp eye would have seen that Proposition 10 comports with this particular plank of the city’s legislative platform:

 Support and pursue the repeal of state laws that affect local control on housing and land use.

 Renters Alliance brought the endorsement idea to the legislative committee because it fit with the city’s legislative agenda.
 We are grateful for the support for local rent control.)